LLYS-Phys/Notes-App/README.md

 - When both the title and the text of the note have at least 1 symbol, the user can save it by simply pressing "Enter".
 A new row can be added in the text of the note by the key combination "Shift+Enter".
 - On mobile devices right swipe on the screen toggles the sidebar open and a left swipe toggles it close.
 - In case of unsaved changes when clicking the "Add new note" or browsing through notes, you will be asked if you want to proceed without saving

+Deployment:
+- The app is deployed using GitHub Pages and you can access it here: https://llys-phys.github.io/Notes-App/